 Arborio rice is a new favorite for me.
 It’s creamy and soft, wonderful in the red squash soup and in a risotto.
 I had an idea of risotto being very complicated and easy to mess up, which turns out to be not true at all.
 It’s very easy, it just takes a bit of time.
 The bruschetta is a good reminder that, if you have a grill fired up, you might as well throw some bread on there, and also some vegetables, which you can later julienne and use in a pasta sauce (as in Long fusilli with grilled vegetables, p.
 164).

 Tips and Advice

-- For a quick and delicious take on the Spanish pan con tomato, grill your crusty bread as for bruschetta, then rub with a garlic clove and drizzle with good olive oil.
-Then cut a tomato in half and rub the juice and seeds sides on the top of the bread until you have nothing left but the skin.
-Half a tomato could probably do a couple of slices.
+For a quick and delicious take on the Spanish pan con tomate, grill your crusty bread as for bruschetta, then rub with a garlic clove and drizzle with good olive oil.
+Cut a tomato in half and rub the juice and seeds sides on the top of the bread until you have nothing left but the skin.
+Depending upon size, half a tomato could do a couple of slices.
 Discard the skin of the tomato.
 Salt and pepper to taste, and top with a little prosciutto or very thinly sliced parmesan cheese if you have any in your fridge.
 Serve it while everyone’s waiting for the rest of the food to be ready.
 Doesn’t get better than that.